CrowdSec

 CrowdSec has been tracking this vulnerability and its exploits since 15th of December 2023.

 According to CrowdSec data, while opportunistic exploitation dominates, a portion of threat actors trying to exploit CVE-2024-28255 apply basic targeting methods such as port or service detection.
 This indicates emerging patterns of selective targeting.
-Telemetry from the CrowdSec network also shows that exploitation activity for CVE-2024-28255 remains steady week-over-week.
-Attack volumes are consistent with long-term trends, indicating sustained interest from threat actors.
-CVE-2024-28255 continues to be an active part of the threat landscape and will likely remain this way for the forseeable future.
+In addition, according to the CrowdSec network, attack volume against CVE-2024-28255 has dipped slightly compared to the previous week.
+Although still commonly targeted, the decline suggests a cooling-off period.
+Long-term relevance remains, but attention is waning.

 Exploitation attempts frequently involve URLs containing /api/v1;v1/users/login/events/subscriptions/validation/condition.